MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 - Ability to take a snapshot during a call (for low-connectivity situations)

-## What do I need to do to ensure that call data is displayed correctly?

-Summary: The first iteration of this project is to instrument the HL client app with the necessary telemetry to be able to collect data for customers to analyze.
-We will be adding a page in the MDA with a table that will have similar information to the dashboard Remote Assist provides today.

-Background: Remote Assist sends call usage events into PhoneCall entity.
-This is a default entity in the dataverse which is customized in RA solution to have a few more fields.

-Assumptions:

-· It is assumed Guides solution is installed in the dataverse instance.

-· It is assumed that a customer would be able to see Calls Data from Guides on the existing RA Dashboard if both solutions are installed in the same environment.

-To log Calls data from Guides we will be using the same PhoneCall entity with similar customizations made in RA solution.

-We will update the existing security roles to give read-write privileges to Phone Call table so that Guides client can safely write the data for authors and operators.

-o Dynamics 365 Restricted Guides Author

-o Dynamics 365 Restricted Guides Operator

-o Dynamics 365Guides Author

-o Dynamics 365 Guides Operator

-Built in System admin role can be used if a user wants full access to Calls data.

 ## If I'm using both Dynamics 365 Guides and Dynamics 365 Remote Assist for a period of time, will I be able to filter call data by app?

 Yes, you can filter by subject in the Guides model-driven app.
 The subject value for Dynamics 365 Remote Assist calls is "Dynamics 365 Remote Assist Call".